Murdoch-sparked media inquiry recommends new Australian watchdog

 News Ltd Chief Executive Kim Williams rejected the proposal.

-"The specter of a government-funded overseer of a free press in an open and forward-looking democracy like ours cannot be justified," Williams said in a statement.
+"The spectre of a government-funded overseer of a free press in an open and forward-looking democracy like ours cannot be justified," Williams said in a statement.

 "If print and online media are to continue to be able to robustly question, challenge and keep governments in check, they must remain self-regulated entirely independent of government."

-Australia's media can often be robust, particularly its tabloid newspapers, but their behavior can seem meek compared to their British counterparts.
+Australia's media can often be robust, particularly its tabloid newspapers, but their behaviour can seem meek compared to their British counterparts.

 The report concluded that current media regulations were "not sufficient to achieve the degree of accountability desirable in a democracy".